ajwills72/about-ajwills72/open-science.md

 - [Open science and reproducibility in psychology: A practical guide](https://github.com/ajwills72/fix-replication-crisis).
 How to do better science.

 - [On Esteem: Rewarding Reproducible Science](slides/esteem-slides.pdf).
-How to talk about reptuation without damaging science.
+How to talk about reputation without damaging science.

 - [Open Journal of Experimental Psychology and Neuroscience](slides/ojepn-poster.pdf).
 Introducing OJEPN.